isomerpages/moe-plmgss/_about-us/Published News.md

 <small>(Source: 联合晚报 © Singapore Press Holdings Limited.
 Reproduced with permission)</small>

 On 4 March 2014, the Lianhe Wanbao carried a report on an anonymous Nanyang Junior College (NYJC) student who gave teachers and students a treat at the canteen drinks stall accompanied by 32 handwritten notes in November 2013.
 She was an alumni PL-Lite, Miss Keely New (Sec 4A1, Class of 2011).
 The report noted comments from Principal ofNYJC who said he had wanted to reveal the girl’s name when the A Levels results were distributed yesterday.
-However, he kept it as a secret to surprise his staff and students.
-The Principal of NYJC also said he would share this through the school’s official Facebook page as there were still many who were unaware of the girl’s identity.
+However, he kept it as a secret to surprise his staff and students. &nbsp;The Principal of NYJC also said he would share this through the school’s official Facebook page as there were still many who were unaware of the girl’s identity.
 Keely was well-liked by both teachers and her peers in school and was awarded the Edusave Character Award in August 2013.